darklang/docs/docs/functional-aspects.md

 ![assets/functional/image16.png](assets/functional/image16.png)

-Using any variable name as one of the branches will catch all matches.
+Using a variable name as one of the branches will catch all matches.
 The variable can be used on the right side of the branch.